foonerd/volumio-plymouth-adaptive/volumio-plymouth-adaptive/README.md

 ### How It Works

+**With runtime detection** (recommended):
-1. Plymouth script parses `plymouth=XX` from kernel command line
+1. Init-premount script reads plymouth= from /proc/cmdline before Plymouth loads
+2. Script patches plymouth_rotation value in theme script
+3. Plymouth loads pre-patched script with correct rotation
-2. Script builds image path: `sequenceXX/`
+4. Script builds image path: `sequenceXX/`
-3. All Image() calls load from selected directory
+5. All Image() calls load from selected directory
-4. For portrait modes (90, 270), dimensions are swapped for sequence logic
+6. For portrait modes (90, 270), dimensions are swapped for sequence logic
-5. Micro sequence activates when (width <= 640) && (height <= 640)
+7. Micro sequence activates when (width <= 640) && (height <= 640)

+**Without runtime detection**:
+1. Theme script has hardcoded plymouth_rotation value
+2. Must manually edit and rebuild initramfs for each rotation change
+3. Rest of process same as above

+See `docs/TECHNICAL.md` for detailed information on Plymouth API limitations and runtime detection implementation.

 ### Performance